ddbj/www/_faq/en/data-validation-error-e.md

 ---
 layout: simple
-title: How to deal with validation errors?
+title: How to deal with validation errors in DRA submission?
 category: faq
 db:
   - dra